dsedmak/neotropica-showroom/src/collections/inhabitants/hortulana/en.md

 **Conservation status:** Least Concern (IUCN).

 **Interesting facts:**
-Has a vibrant emerald green body with distinctive white markings in a zigzag pattern.
+- The colour ranges from grey, red and also green.

-Hunts prey by ambush at night, using highly sensitive heat sensors.
+- Hunts prey by ambush at night, using highly sensitive heat sensors.

-Non-venomous; kills prey by constriction.
+- Non-venomous; kills prey by constriction.